nuxt/docs/en/api/configuration-render.md

   .filter(f => f.asType === 'script' && f.file === 'runtime.js')
   .map(f => `<${publicPath}${f.file}>; rel=preload; as=${f.asType}`)
 ```

 You can add your own assets to the array as well.
 Using `req` and `res` you can decide what links to push based on the request headers, for example using the cookie with application version.

+The assets will be joined together with `, ` and passed as a single `Link` header.

 ## resourceHints
 - Type: `boolean`